 The Lovesac Company (LOVE) Received its Third Buy in a Row

-After BTIG and Stifel Nicolaus gave The Lovesac Company (NASDAQ: LOVE) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Brian Nagel assigned a Buy rating to The Lovesac Company today and set a price target of $30.00.
-The company’s shares closed last Wednesday at $27.13.
+After BTIG and Craig-Hallum gave The Lovesac Company (NASDAQ: LOVE) a Buy rating last month, the company received another Buy, this time from Stifel Nicolaus.
+Analyst Lamont Williams maintained a Buy rating on The Lovesac Company today and set a price target of $32.00.
+The company’s shares closed last Wednesday at $26.11.

-According to TipRanks.com, Nagel is a top 25 analyst with an average return of 23.5% and a 75.7% success rate.
-Nagel covers the Consumer Goods sector, focusing on stocks such as Dick’s Sporting Goods, Lululemon Athletica, and Advance Auto Parts.

-Currently, the analyst consensus on The Lovesac Company is a Strong Buy with an average price target of $33.14, which is a 10.4% upside from current levels.
+The Lovesac Company has an analyst consensus of Strong Buy, with a price target consensus of $34.57, a 15.2% upside from current levels.
 In a report issued on September 2, BTIG also maintained a Buy rating on the stock with a $34.00 price target.

 See today’s analyst top recommended stocks >>